-Check out this article if your message and your proposal are differential and competitive, Key elements for an election
+Find out in this article if your message and your proposal are differential and competitive, key elements for an election

-I remember the five stages of a compelling personal message are:
+I remember that the five stages of a compelling personal message are:

-In other words, say what you do may not be as important as how you do say, since in the method can be the difference.
-Often, during the process of personal branding with people, doubt emerges, the great black shadow entitled “what I do is no different from what other“. great falsehood.
-For the sake of doing your it is already different.
+In other words, say what you do may not be as important as saying how you do it, because in the method there can be the difference.
+Often, during staffing processes with people, doubt emerges, the great black shadow it bears by title “what I do is no different than what others do“.
+Great falsehood.
+By doing it you're already different.
 But there's more:

-Where can be the difference?
-There are a number of factors that can be the differential value proposition, USP (Unique Selling Proposition, created by Rosser Reeves Ted Bates):
+Where can the difference be?
+There are a number of factors that can constitute the differential value proposition, USP (Unique Selling Proposition, created by Rosser Reeves by Ted Bates):

-- The experience is a plus.
-If you offer something that also offers inexperienced people, it can become a factor warranty.
+- Experience is a degree.
+If you offer something that also offers in-experience people, this can become a guarantee factor.

-- results.
-If what you're doing has generated results, It is important to highlight them, either in the form of testimonial, graphics or newspaper articles.
+- Results.
+If what you're doing has generated results, it's important to highlight them, either in the form of testimonials, graphics or press articles.

 - Uniqueness.
-The USP factor indicates that you do not do anyone else, you were only @.
+The USP factor indicates that what you do is not done by anyone else, you're only @.

 - Novelty.
-Although it is a fleeting factor, being the first to do something can always give a competitive advantage.
+Although it's an ephemeral factor, being the first to do something can always be a competitive advantage.

-- Exclusiveness.
-Whether for a patent or any other record, you do what you can not do any more, You're the only way.
+- Exclusivity.
+Whether for a patent or any other type of registration, what you do can't be done by anyone else, you're the only way.

 - Methodology.
-Having a methodology indicates that you have worked hard to improve what already exists, you're not an imitator.
+Having your own methodology indicates that you've worked hard to improve what already exists, you're not a copycat.

 - Partnership.
-If you do with a potent co-branding, you can win in competitive arguments.
+If you do it with powerful co-branding, you can win on competitive arguments.

-- certification.
-If what you do can make some kind of certification for your client, You've won two integers.
+- Certification.
+If what you're doing can mean some kind of certification for your client, you've won two integers.

 - Ease.
-Imagine that you offer something online and others do not, it helps you expand your customer base.
+Imagine you offer something online and others don't, that helps you expand your customer base.

 - Fee for results.
-Charge a fee depending on the results of your work can be risky but it can differentiate.
+Collecting a fee based on the results of your work can be risky but it can set you apart.

-There are many more factors of differentiation, the question is to use them to get the final choice, being the preferred option.
+There are many more differentiation factors, the important thing is to know how to use them to get the final choice, being the preferred option.